 Abbey graduated from Merton College, Oxford in 2016 with a first class BA in Classical Archaeology and Ancient History.
 In 2017, Abbey achieved a distinction in her Masters degree in Classical Archaeology, also at Merton.
 Throughout her studies, Abbey was a regular volunteer at the Ashmolean Museum and a founding member of the Ashmolean’s Student Creative Board.
 Abbey also served as Oxford University Archaeological Society president, and was active in archaeological fieldwork, excavating at the Sangro Valley Project and at the site of Lefkandi, Euboea.
 In 2016, Abbey was awarded funding from the Roman Society for an internship at the Great North Museum, Newcastle.

-Abbey’s research is divided between the University of Leicester and the Ashmolean Museum.
+Abbey’s CDP project is split between the University of Leicester, where she is supervised by Sandra Dudley, and the Ashmolean Museum, where she is supervised by Bert Smith and Milena Melfi.
 Her work is set in the Cast Gallery and focuses on the value, authenticity, and uses of archaeological plaster casts, namely the exact replicas of ancient Greek and Roman sculptures made from Plaster of Paris.

 Where Art and Science Meet: Art and Design at the Oxford University Museum of Natural History